Nicolao Dumitru: Loan to Veria

 On 13 August 2014, Greek club Veria announced the loan signing of Dumitru from Napoli on a one-year deal.
 He debuted on 24 August 2014 in the season's premiere home match against Skoda Xanthi where he scored his first goal.
 On 13 September 2014, in a match against Kerkyra, he scored his second goal and was the victim of "derogatory and racist remarks" Horacio Cardozo.
 The incident was reported by Veria's squad and Cardozo was invited by the Hellenic Football Federation to further give an explanation of the incident that took place.
 The HFF found Cardozo not guilty due to the lack of strong evidence.
 Dumitru was twice nominated for the Best Goal award for the goals that he scored on the first matchday as well as on the third, and won the award for his second goal in the championship.
 He also scored twice on his 2014–15 Greek Cup debut in home 4–1 victory against Ermionida.
 He got his first assist with Veria against PAS Giannina where Nikos Kaltsas scored.
-He scored his third championship goal in a home victory against Levadiakos during Superleague's seventh matchday.
+He scored his third championship goal in a home victory against Levadiakos during Super League's seventh matchday.